-The masala cheese omelette is a regular served at breakfast in most live stations of Indian Star Hotels.
+The masala cheese omelette or omelet is a regular served at breakfast in most live stations of Indian Star Hotels.
 It is an omelette stuffed with cheese.
 The best cheese to go inside the omelette and available in India is an easy melt cheese or a cheddar cheese.
 This is because your cheese should have melted in the short time that you cook the egg mixture and the molten cheese is the best part.
 For when you dig into your omelette you will be overjoyed looking at the cheese oozing out and it will taste yum – juicy and creamy.
+(For a Bread Egg Omelette (which uses stale bread), click here)

 Yield: 1 large omlette